 I think that it’s also essential to apply this concept to your personal life.
 Ask yourself: What drives you as a person?
 How do you want to be remembered when you’re gone?
 These are not always easy questions to answer, particularly when you’re caught up in the daily grind of running a company.
 However, knowing these answers can help you avoid burnout by keeping your focus on the things that matter most in your life.

-As family business advisors, one of the things we stress to our clients is the importance of a developing a long-term vision for your family.
+As family business advisers, one of the things we stress to our clients is the importance of a developing a long-term vision for your family.
 That vision should be centred on a purpose for the human, intellectual, and financial capital of your family.
 Our experience shows, and research supports, that multi-generational families that develop shared values and a purpose for their capital are more likely to thrive during key family business transitions.

 It’s a sad reality that many generational transitions fail.
 Whether it’s lack of planning, unprepared heirs, or disputes between members of the next generation, many families fail to successfully pass their wealth on to their children.
 I strongly believe that sitting down together and exploring the “why” behind your family is one of the best ways to ensure a successful long-term legacy.

-David Harland, FINH, Australia - www.finh.com
+About the Author - David Harland, Managing Director - FINH, Australia - www.finh.com